 When deciding which dive shop to go with don’t just look at the price tag.
 Check their record for safety and customer reviews.
 Factor in gear rental charges and travel expenses for you to complete the course.

-Talk to the dive instructor and see if they are a good fit to your learning method.
+Talk to the dive instructor and see if they are a good fit for your learning method.
 Many divers end up not finishing their courses because of their instructors and not because of the course itself.

 You should also consider how many people will be joining the class.
 Some people thrive when learning as a group while others prefer a one-on-one setup.
 It might be worth it to pay a bit more so you can have your instructor’s full attention.